 This entire situation can be prevented if you review permissions regularly and maintain good data hygiene regarding access to your systems.

-Attackers can take advantage of security misconfigurations by exploiting untouched default settings in your system.
+Attackers can exploit security misconfigurations by leveraging untouched default settings on your system.
 For example, if you have a default password set up for new users, they can exploit that to access your system and potentially access customer data such as credit card or bank account information.

-To prevent these types of attacks, swap out your default passwords regularly and frequently check your system’s configurations and patches to reduce the possible attack surface area in your digital infrastructure.
+To prevent these types of attacks, regularly change your default passwords and frequently check your system’s configurations and patches to reduce the potential attack surface area in your digital infrastructure.

 Cross-site scripting (XSS) occurs when attackers inject malicious scripts into a website, typically by sending malicious links that trick users into sending their session cookies.